NukaGrizz/Fantastic_Umbrella_E-Commerce_Backend/README.md

   ## Installation

   To install download or clone the files from the repository and open them in vscode.
-Then from the root directory run 'npm init' followed by 'npm install dotenv express mysql2 sequelize' in the command line.
-Then from the root directory go to the connect.js file and enter your mysql password between the '' on line where it says password:'',
+Then from the root directory run 'npm install dotenv express mysql2 sequelize' in the command line.
+Then from the root directory create a .env file with DB_NAME='ecommerce_db' DB_USER='' DB_PW='' and fill in your username and password for mysql.

   ## Usage

   To use this program complete the istallation instructions.
-Then iniate the database using the mysql commands 'mysql -u root -p' 'mysql source ./db/schema.sql' (note: you can also use 'npm seed' to fill in pre made data but its not necessary).
+Then iniate the database using 'npm seed'.
 Finally from the root directory run 'npm start' in the command line to run the program.

   ## Walkthrough Video & ScreenShot